shakfu/aharker_externals/README.md

 # AHarker Externals

-A Set of 80+ Externals for a variety of tasks in Cycling 74's Max.
+A Set of 80+ Externals for a variety of tasks in Cycling 74's Max by Alex Harker.

 ## FORK NOTE

 This is a friendly fork of [Alex Harker's externals project](https://github.com/AlexHarker/AHarker_Externals/).
-The key improvements (only tested on MacOS so far) are:
+The key improvements (mostly tested on MacOS so far) are:

 - [CMake](https://cmake.org)-based cross-platform building.